awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-enter-exit-standby.md

 1. You return the instance to service by exiting the standby state\.

 1. After you put an instance that was on standby back in service, the desired capacity is incremented\.
 If you did not decrement the capacity when you put the instance on standby, the Auto Scaling group detects that you have more instances than you need\.
 It applies the termination policy in effect to reduce the size of the group\.
-For more information, see [Controlling which Auto Scaling instances terminate during scale in](as-instance-termination.md)\.
+For more information, see [Control which Auto Scaling instances terminate during scale in](as-instance-termination.md)\.

 1. If there is a load balancer target group or Classic Load Balancer attached to your Auto Scaling group, the instance is registered with the load balancer\.